TheCedarPrince/thecedarprince.github.io/notes/01202021043643-mobility-network-models.md

++++
-@def title = "Mobility Network Models of COVID-19 Explain Inequities and Inform Reopening"
-@def slug = "01202021043643-mobility-network-models"
-@def tags = ["bibliography", "places", "interest", "policy", "bipartite", "graphs", "counterfactual", "mobility", "models", "archive"]
-@def description = "How estimations of mobility patterns were used to estimate infections and identify disparities in Census Block Groups"

-@def rss_title = "Mobility Network Models of COVID-19 Explain Inequities and Inform Reopening"
-@def rss_description = "How estimations of mobility patterns were used to estimate infections and identify disparities in Census Block Groups"
-@def rss_pubdate = Date(2021, 1, 19)
+title = "Mobility Network Models of COVID-19 Explain Inequities and Inform Reopening" slug = "01202021043643-mobility-network-models" tags = ["bibliography", "places", "interest", "policy", "bipartite", "graphs", "counterfactual", "mobility", "models", "archive"] description = "How estimations of mobility patterns were used to estimate infections and identify disparities in Census Block Groups" rss_title = "Mobility Network Models of COVID-19 Explain Inequities and Inform Reopening" rss_description = "How estimations of mobility patterns were used to estimate infections and identify disparities in Census Block Groups" rss_pubdate = Date(2021, 1, 19)
++++

 Mobility Network Models of COVID-19 Explain Inequities and Inform Reopening